 Bonjour Print Utilities allows you to set up and use a networked printer on your Airport Time Capsule.
 You can then select it as a printer to use and see the printer with Windows Print Utilities.

-7. Use the Airport Time Capsule as an External Hard Drive
+7. Use Your Airport Time Capsule As An External Hard Drive

 Why add an external hard drive to the Time Capsule in the first place?
 Perhaps you need a shared disk that both your Mac’s and Windows computers can share.
 Or maybe you need even more hard drive space.